 Creating a sense of urgency in your appeals will help donors remember to follow through on their intent to donate.
 The holidays, after all, are a very busy time.
 It’s all too easy for something like a charitable donation to slip through the cracks.

-The sense of urgency should also build throughout the month of December.
+The sense of urgency should also build throughout December.
 The donor you’re appealing to on GivingTuesday has plenty of time to finalize their donation.
 The donor you’re appealing to on the morning of New Year’s Eve doesn’t.

 7. A Clear CTA